rubennaatje/lemans-stats/content/articles/first.md

 ---
-title: My first Blog Post
+title: My first Post
 description: Learning how to use @nuxt/content to create a blog
 img: first.jpg
 alt: my first blog post
 author:
-  name: Benjamin
+  name: Ruben
   bio: All about Benjamin
   image: https://images.unsplash.com/
 ---